nearform/polaris/docs/quickstart/README.md

 $ npm start
 ```

-You will be able to run the applicaiton through expo on your desktop, or, via the QR code, on your mobile device.
+Follow the onscreen instructions that will allow you to run the Polaris applicaiton through [Expo] on your desktop, or, via the QR code, on your mobile device.

 ![polaris-homepage]

 ## Storybook

-In Polaris you can run [Storybook's](polaris_UI.md) stories for components separately on its own platform Native (ios, android) and Web.
+In Polaris you can run [Storybook's](polaris_UI.md) stories for components separately on its own Platform Native (iOs, Android) and Web.

 ### Storybook Web (Browser)